OC Transpo: Para Transpo

 Para Transpo is an accessible paratransit service available to Ottawa patrons who find it extremely difficult or impossible to use the conventional OC Transpo routes.
 Service is provided directly to the residences of eligible users who book trip appointments with a call centre at least one day in advance.
 Para Transpo drivers will provide some assistance to passengers to board designated vehicle and to access building entrances.

 Para Transpo operations were contracted to First Student Canada, previously operated by Laidlaw.
-On January 1, 2008, the City of Ottawa assumed complete control of this service.
+On 1 January 2008, the City of Ottawa assumed complete control of this service.

 The transit strike of 2008 did not interrupt Para Transpo service.
 However, Para Transpo service did encounter delays, facing the traffic increase due to the strike.

-Advertising

-Advertising on OC Transpo buses is contracted to Pattison Outdoor Advertising.
-Advertising on bus shelters is contracted to Branded Cities.
-There has also been local funding to advertise on local TV stations such as CTV and CTV Two.

-Amalgamated Transit Union – Local 279

-The Amalgamated Transit Union, Local 279 is the OC Transpo employees' union consisting of over 1700 members consisting of bus operators as well as other staffing positions within the company, including mechanics located at various garage depots throughout the city.
+Safety and security

+All major stations are equipped with various safety and security features for the public, including callboxes, payphones, CCTV cameras around the stations, along with well lit and heated shelters.
+On train platforms, there are warning strips and barriers to keep passengers at a safe distance from the tracks.
+On vehicles, the newer D60lfr models were installed with passenger assistance alarms (PAAs) at the rear of the bus.
+They were also added on double decker busses toward the upper deck.
+When pressed, it will notify the operator of an emergency, incident, and/or someone in need of assistance.
+Other safety features on transit busses include handrails for holding when standing, and CCTV cameras providing surveillance.
+After 9 pm, Nightstop can be used to request the operator to stop at a closer location than that of a specific bus stop.
+OC Transpo also deploys Special Constables to patrol stations and respond to calls involving OC Transpo vehicles, stations, or property, and work in close partnership with the Ottawa Police Service.